systematic-magic/AgingPubMed/research_papers_html.rst

 15.7.
 Books and Reports
 ^^^^^^^^^^^^^^^^^^^^^

 15.7.1.
 There is no standard for books and reports.
-However at least "Title, Year, (Author name for book references)" should be there.
+However at least "Title, Year, (Author name for book references)" should be present.

 |
 .. _supplementary_html_research_papers: